WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ripp.md

 a burst once the media byways are re-established.
 This ensures there is no packet loss (though there will be jitter) during the migration period.

-If the server receives a GET request to the old call URI, it MUST return a 3xx response redirecting to the new call URI.

 We dont use QUIC layer connection migration, as that is triggered by network changes and not likely to be exposed to applications.